allenGKC/Just-Javascript-Reading-Notes/README.md

+**This repo will be discarded because Dan Abramov will not update for now.**

 # Just-Javascript-Reading-Notes

-This repo will update till Dan Abramov to update.

 ## Backgroud